Targa Resources (NYSE:TRGP) Upgraded at Wolfe Research

-Targa Resources (NYSE:TRGP) was upgraded by equities research analysts at Wolfe Research from a “peer perform” rating to an “outperform” rating in a research note issued on Wednesday, PriceTargets.com reports.
-The brokerage currently has a $37.00 price target on the pipeline company’s stock.
-Wolfe Research’s price target would indicate a potential upside of 10.98% from the company’s current price.
+Wolfe Research upgraded shares of Targa Resources (NYSE:TRGP) from a peer perform rating to an outperform rating in a research note issued to investors on Tuesday, Benzinga reports.
+The firm currently has $37.00 target price on the pipeline company’s stock.

+The business also recently disclosed a quarterly dividend, which will be paid on Friday, May 14th.
+Investors of record on Friday, April 30th will be given a dividend of $0.10 per share.
+The ex-dividend date is Thursday, April 29th.
+This represents a $0.40 dividend on an annualized basis and a yield of 1.18%.
+Targa Resources’s dividend payout ratio is currently -49.38%.

-In related news, Director James W. Whalen sold 10,000 shares of the firm’s stock in a transaction that occurred on Monday, March 8th.
+In other Targa Resources news, Director James W. Whalen sold 10,000 shares of Targa Resources stock in a transaction on Monday, March 8th.
 The stock was sold at an average price of $35.00, for a total transaction of $350,000.00.
-Following the transaction, the director now owns 171,878 shares in the company, valued at approximately $6,015,730.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
-Company insiders own 1.54% of the company’s stock.
+Following the sale, the director now owns 171,878 shares of the company’s stock, valued at approximately $6,015,730.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Also, Director Joe Bob Perkins sold 20,000 shares of Targa Resources stock in a transaction on Wednesday, April 14th.
+The shares were sold at an average price of $32.58, for a total value of $651,600.00.
+Following the sale, the director now directly owns 636,798 shares in the company, valued at approximately $20,746,878.84.
+The disclosure for this sale can be found here.
+Insiders own 1.54% of the company’s stock.

-A number of large investors have recently added to or reduced their stakes in TRGP.
-NEXT Financial Group Inc grew its stake in Targa Resources by 154.9% during the 4th quarter.
-NEXT Financial Group Inc now owns 956 shares of the pipeline company’s stock worth $25,000 after buying an additional 581 shares during the last quarter.
-Montag A & Associates Inc. purchased a new position in shares of Targa Resources in the 4th quarter valued at approximately $25,000.
-Valley Brook Capital Group purchased a new position in shares of Targa Resources in the 4th quarter valued at approximately $31,000.
-State of Alaska Department of Revenue purchased a new position in shares of Targa Resources in the 1st quarter valued at approximately $74,000.
-Finally, Crescent Capital Consulting LLC purchased a new position in shares of Targa Resources in the 4th quarter valued at approximately $121,000.
-Hedge funds and other institutional investors own 84.51% of the company’s stock.
+A number of institutional investors have recently made changes to their positions in the business.
+QS Investors LLC raised its stake in Targa Resources by 1.8% during the 4th quarter.
+QS Investors LLC now owns 30,740 shares of the pipeline company’s stock valued at $811,000 after acquiring an additional 543 shares in the last quarter.
+NEXT Financial Group Inc raised its stake in Targa Resources by 154.9% during the 4th quarter.
+NEXT Financial Group Inc now owns 956 shares of the pipeline company’s stock valued at $25,000 after acquiring an additional 581 shares in the last quarter.
+SL Advisors LLC raised its stake in Targa Resources by 2.4% during the 4th quarter.
+SL Advisors LLC now owns 25,000 shares of the pipeline company’s stock valued at $660,000 after acquiring an additional 586 shares in the last quarter.
+US Bancorp DE raised its stake in Targa Resources by 6.7% during the 4th quarter.
+US Bancorp DE now owns 13,815 shares of the pipeline company’s stock valued at $365,000 after acquiring an additional 864 shares in the last quarter.
+Finally, Montag A & Associates Inc. bought a new stake in shares of Targa Resources in the 4th quarter worth $25,000.
+84.51% of the stock is currently owned by hedge funds and other institutional investors.

 About Targa Resources